andyvu016/project2-team2/README.md

 Traveling out of the neighborhood.

 # Datasets Used:
-1. For COPD , we used BRFSS Dataset
+1. For COPD, we used BRFSS (Behavioral Risk Factor Surveillance System) Dataset
-2. For Dimentia, we used NHAMCS Analysis
+2. For Dementia, we used NHAMCS (National Hospital Ambulatory Medical Care Survey) Dataset

-# DATA CLEANUP & MODEL TRAINING :
+# DATA CLEANUP & MODEL TRAINING:

-### BRFSS Dataset (Behavioral Risk Factor Surveillance System)
+## BRFSS Dataset (Behavioral Risk Factor Surveillance System)
 The Behavioral Risk Factor Surveillance System (BRFSS) is a health survey that collects data on behavioral risk factors.
 It is administered by the Centers for Disease Control and Prevention and conducted in all 50 states and US territories by participating individual state health departments.
 It gives communities, states, and federal agencies and information they need to plan public health programmes and other activities at local, state, and national levels.

-### Preprocessing of BRFSS Dataset
+## Preprocessing of BRFSS Dataset
 I preprocessed and cleaned the BRFSS Dataset.
 From 304 unique variables, I hand-picked 19 variables that relates to lifestyle factors of a person that can be contributed to being at risk with any form of COPD (Chronic Obstructive Pulmonary Disease).
 The data was from BRFSS dataset that was collected from CDC.
 Data preprocessing was done using pandas.
 We selected the relevant columns and dropped the rest to feature values to their labels.
 Remapping and reseting index leads to complete data cleaning.
 Most of the data cleaning was made sure that the values of the data are understandable.
 Then, we seperated the Label & features as required to train the model.
 Continued to split the datasets into training and testing sets so that we have data that the model has not seen  to evaluate its performance.
 Last step before training the model is to standardize the data for model to work efficiently.

-# DESCRIBED EXPLORATION :
+## DESCRIBED EXPLORATION :
 ### Model 1
 1st Model: Support Vector Machine algorithm, C-Support Vector Classification.
 - Support vector machines (SVMs) is a set of supervised learning methods used for classification, regression and outliers detection.
 SVM is a powerful supervised algorithm that works best on smaller datasets but on complex ones.
 Support Vector Machine can be used for both regression and classification tasks, but generally, they work best in classification problems and keep on being the go-to method for a high-performing algorithm with a little tuning.